-1. Resources and Development Committee of the Navajo Nation Council hereby grants approval of a Temporary Construction Easement to Energen Resources Corporation to establish, operate and maintain a storage area and ancillary improvements on the Navajo Nation Trust Lands within Navajo Indian Irrigation Project vicinity, San Juan County, New Mexico.
-The location is more particularly described on the map attached hereto as Exhibit B.

-2. The Resources and Development Committee of the Navajo Nation Council hereby approves the temporary construction easement subject to, but not limited to, the following terms and conditions attached hereto and incorporated herein as Exhibit D.

-3. The Resources and Development Committee of the Navajo Nation Council hereby authorizes the President of the Navajo Nation to execute any and all documents necessary to affect the intent and purpose of this resolution.
+- Α. Resources and Development Committee of the Navajo Nation Council hereby grants approval of а Temporary Construction Easement to Energen Resources Corporation establish, operate and maintain a storage and ancillarv equipment area on within the Navajo Indian Irrigation Project vicinity, Navajo Nation Trust Lands (San Juan County, Mexico).
+The location is more particularly described on the map attached hereto as Exhibit "B." - B. The Resources and Development Committee of the Navajo Nation Council hereby approves the temporary construction easement subject to, but limited to, the following terms and conditions attached hereto and incorporated herein as Exhibit "D." - C. The Resources and Development Committee of the Navajo Nation Council hereby authorizes the President of the Navajo Nation to execute any and all documents necessary to affect the intent and purpose of this resolution.